MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/relation-intel.md

     * XL: 100 to 499 contacts
     * XXL: 500 or more contacts

-  * The **Connectivity tiers** categorize each account into one of the following percentiles and out of all of the accounts the organization engages with, which you can filter into any combination.
+  * The **Connectivity tiers** categorize each account into one of the following percentiles out of all of the accounts the organization engages with, which you can filter down to any combination of tiers.

     * Bottom 5 percent
     * Bottom 25 percent